ElementsProject/elements/doc/build-osx.md

     chmod 600 "/Users/${USER}/Library/Application Support/Bitcoin/bitcoin.conf"

-The first time you run bitcoind, it will start downloading the blockchain.
+The first time you run betad, it will start downloading the blockchain.
 This process could take several hours.

 You can monitor the download process by looking at the debug.log file:

-    tail -f $HOME/Library/Application\ Support/Bitcoin/debug.log
+    tail -f $HOME/Library/Application\ Support/beta/debug.log

 Other commands:
 -------

-    ./src/bitcoind -daemon # Starts the bitcoin daemon.
+    ./src/betad -daemon # Starts the bitcoin daemon.
-    ./src/bitcoin-cli --help # Outputs a list of command-line options.
+    ./src/beta-cli --help # Outputs a list of command-line options.
-    ./src/bitcoin-cli help # Outputs a list of RPC commands when the daemon is running.
+    ./src/beta-cli help # Outputs a list of RPC commands when the daemon is running.

 Using Qt Creator as IDE
 ------------------------